Access abandonment for public waterways

 Summary of abandonment steps

-The seasonal closure of public water access sites is not allowed under state law.
+The seasonal closure of public water access sites is not allowed.
 It is considered to be the same as illegally abandoning the site permanently.
 Local officials wishing to address a water quality problem by seasonally closing their public water access sites should contact their DNR regional staff.

 Case study - one town's success

-The town of LaFayette in Chippewa County recently undertook a project to examine the condition of all the platted access points around Lake Wissota.
+In 2007, the town of LaFayette in Chippewa County undertook a project to examine the condition of all the platted access points around Lake Wissota.
 Town officials accomplished their inventory with the help of a volunteer intern from the Chippewa Valley Technical College.
 Costs associated with waterway access inventories are eligible for cost-share reimbursement under the DNR's Surface Water (lake, river and aquatic invasive species) planning grant programs.

 Other information on access abandonment